mautrix/docs/bridges/general/troubleshooting.md

 is generated.
 If you change the value, you can either manually update the registration, or regenerate it completely.

-## Why is the latest release old?
-When bridges are being actively developed, releases are effectively always outdated.
-The main branch is generally stable and safe to use in production, although automatic unattended upgrades are not recommended.
-Bugs should only be reported on the main branch.

-New releases for Go bridges happen on the 16th of each month.
-Sometimes releases may be skipped if there's something blocking the release or if nothing relevant has changed since the last one.
-Releases outside of the standard cycle only happen if there are severe security issues that must be fixed immediately, or in some cases if the remote network has made significant breaking changes.

-Anything older than the latest release is completely unsupported and there won't be any patches even for security issues.

-Python bridges do not have a release cycle, releases will happen randomly.

 ## the supplied account key is invalid
 This error means that the `pickle_key` specified in the config is incorrect.
 Old versions of bridges used to have a hardcoded key, but new versions generate